Laikhurembi

 She is the daughter of Lairen Humchouba.
 She is one of the divine incarnations of Leimarel Sidabi.
 She is one of the most important Umang Lais.
 Her pantheon is maintained particularly by the Taibungjam clan of Meitei ethnicity.

-Etymology

-In Meitei language (Manipuri language), the female first name "Laikhurembi" can be split up into three parts, "Lai", "Khu" and "-rembi".
-The Meitei language word "Lai" has multiple meanings.
-It may mean a god or a deity or a spirit or a disease or a picture or a painting in noun form.
-"Lai" may mean easy in adjective form in Meitei language.
-The Meitei language term "Khu" also has many meanings.
-It may mean "narrow" or "not wide" in adjective form.
-It may mean a knee in noun form.
-It may mean "to kneel" or "to cough" in verbal form.
-According to "The History Of Manipur" written by Wahengbam Ibohal, the word Laikhurembi is Lai+Khu+rembi which is a combination of "Lai" and "Khu" surnames i.e. descendants from these two different groups of people.
-The last part "-rembi" means chief, head or graceful in feminine form.

 History and Origin

 According to the Poireiton Khunthok, Laikhurembi (Laikhulempi) was the chief queen of Thongaren (Thongalen).
 This book talks about her body in ways that show her personality.
 They say she had a wide mouth, which means she was loud or boastful.
 They say she had small breasts, which meant she used her heart less than she used her head; she was a thinking person and not a feeling person.
 They say she had sideways eyes, meaning she did not look at people straight on.

-Scholars think this queen may have had Asian ethnicity.
-Some scholars think Laikhurembi could come from a tribe that had both Lai and Khu people in it.
-Other scholars think "Laikhurembi" is just her title and not her name.